-Becoming a home roaster is a great option if you have mastered your brewing skills and you are ready for the next step.
-Investing in a home roaster allows a greater level of regulation over your brew, you are literally in control from bean to brew!
+Becoming a home coffee roaster is a great option if you have mastered your brewing skills and you are ready for the next step.
+Investing in a home coffee roaster allows a greater level of regulation over your brew, you are literally in control every step from bean to brew!
 And not only can this hobby increase your love and knowledge of coffee, but it is able to save you hundreds of dollars a year!

-In this article, we will first give you the rundown on why and how to roast coffee beans at home, before reviewing five of the best home coffee bean roasters and giving our recommendation.
+In this article, we will first give you the rundown on why and how to roast coffee beans at home, before reviewing five of the best home coffee roasters and giving our recommendation.
 If you are pushed for time feel free to jump down to the actual reviews.

 Why Roast Coffee at Home?